szwiep/budE/README.md

 # boosted-urban
-A simple pipeline for boosting aerial or satellite-captured urban scene depth estimations
+A simple pipeline for boosting aerial or satellite-captured urban scene depth estimations.